 Gray squirrels are mainly aerial animals who have excellent balance and are comfortable running along tree limbs, roofs, utility wires, and other elevated areas.
 They frequently descend to ground level, however, to forage for seeds, nuts, and other food.
 They're especially fond of bird seed and can be quite ingenious about stealing seed from bird feeders.

 In nature, squirrels usually live in hollow trees and other natural spaces, which is where most folks wish they'd stay.
-That's because, truth be told, squirrels are actually kind of cute, and most of us wouldn't mind having them around as long as they went back home at night.
+That's because, truth be told, squirrels are actually kind of cute, and most of us wouldn't mind having them around as long as they stayed out of our homes and went back to a hollow tree to sleep at night.

 The problem is that as more and more forests are being knocked down to make room for human expansion, nice, hollow trees are getting harder and harder to find, which leads the squirrels to look toward man-made buildings as places to live.
 And being the aerialists that they are, they often wind up making homes in our attics, as well as other high places like church steeples, bell towers, and so forth.